FabiowQuixada/isml-linter/README.md

 Please feel free to make suggestions and help make this linter better. :) The set of currently available rules can be found below.

+Isml Linter is also available as a VSCode extension.
+Please check https://marketplace.visualstudio.com/items?itemName=fabiowquixada.vscode-isml-linter and give it a try!

 ## Installation

 Prerequisite: Node.js (>=10.0.0).